 A SHORT HISTORY OF THE SHIP INN

-The Ship Inn was built in 1290, making it one of the oldest inns in the country.
+The Ship Inn, known colloquially as The Top Ship, dates back to at least the 15th Century, making it possibly one of the oldest inns in the country.
 It is believed that even

 before that date some sort of hostelry existed on the site.

-In those days the sea came up to where the village school now stands.
-The Ship Inn was situated very close to the shoreline- an ideal spot for smuggling!
-It is rumoured that at least one secret tunnel exists, linking the Inn to a nearby cottage: useful for getting rid of contraband when the excise men came knocking!
+When the pub became The Ship Inn, geographically Porlock was very different than it is now, the marshes north of the village were underwater as the Bristol Channel came up to where the village school now stands.
+This meant The Ship Inn was situated very close to the shoreline- an ideal spot for smuggling, or Free Trade as it was known!
+It is rumoured that at least one secret tunnel exists, linking the Inn to a nearby cottage: useful for bringing in stock or getting rid of contraband when the excise men came knocking!
+During the reign of King Charles II the smuggling in Somerset became so notorious that His Majesty’s Surveyor-General of Customs, William Culliforde, visited the county.
 In 1682 The Ship was a venue for a clandestine meeting between smugglers and a corrupt revenue officer.
-The story leaked out and the revenue offi cer stood trial.
+The story leaked out and the revenue officer stood trial.

 Over the years, until fairly recently, many customers rode to the Inn on their ponies and tethered them outside for the evening while they enjoyed a few (or more than a few!) drinks.
 At the end of the evening the Inn staff would help the riders back on to their ponies who fortunately knew the way home.
 Occasionally the staff would make a mistake and put the wrong rider on a pony.
 In those cases the pony arrived home safely but the rider would get a surprise in the morning.